mmbman/Katagiri/index.md

 ## [Class: Taking Care of Karma](https://www.oceanzen.org/buddhist-studies)

-On eight Wednesday evenings from September 20 - November 8, 2023, I will be leading a class called “Taking Care of Karma” at Compassionate Ocean Zen Center, where we will be studying Katagiri Roshi’s talks on karma, as transcribed by yours truly on this site.
-Compassionate Ocean Zen Center is in Minneapolis, Minnesota and is in Katagiri Roshi’s lineage (it is actually named after him).
+On eight Wednesday evenings from September 20 - November 8, 2023, I will be leading a class called “Taking Care of Karma,” where we will be studying Katagiri Roshi’s talks on karma, as transcribed by yours truly on this site.
+The class will take place at Compassionate Ocean Zen Center, which is located in Minneapolis, Minnesota.
 There is an option for participating via Zoom.
+Compassionate Ocean is in Katagiri Roshi’s lineage (it is actually named after him).

 The talks we will be discussing (which I am currently busy re-editing) are: